RocketChat/docs-old/getting-support/README.md

 | **Rocket.Chat 1.3** | **July 2019** | **January 2020** |
 | Rocket.Chat 2.0     | August 2019   | TBD              |

+> Always update to latest stable version before reporting any bugs or before ask the community.

 ## Supported versions of MongoDB

 Each Rocket.Chat release supports different versions of MongoDB, the table below presents the support of MongoDB versions for each major Rocket.Chat release in addition of the deprecated version that will be removed on next or nexts versions.